 If you’ve tried all the above tips but have difficulties communicating with the other parent after separation, you may need to consider other options.
 This may include engaging a lawyer to help negotiate plans on your behalf, or engage the assistance of a mediator to assist in facilitating an agreement.

-We can assist you through the process of separation and to come to an amicable agreement regarding parenting arrangements.
+Our separation and divorce lawyers can assist you through the process to come to an amicable agreement regarding parenting arrangements.

 Contact us today to make an appointment with Shannon Daykin, an Accredited Family Law Specialist.
 Shannon was recently named as one of Brisbane’s Leading parenting lawyers in the prestigious Doyle’s Family Law Guide.
 We offer a reduced fixed fee initial consultation, which can be conducted in person, by phone or by video conference.